-At Ben Dinh or Ben Duoc, you will buy entrance fee with price about 5 USD (110,000 VND).
+At Ben Dinh or Ben Duoc, you will buy an entrance ticket with a price of about 5 USD (110,000 VND).
 Local guides will help you to explore the tunnels.
 There you’ll watch a black and white documentary film for 15 minutes, crawl the tunnels to explore many things such as kitchens, bedrooms, chimneys and others were used by Vietcong to hide, fight and save their life underground.
 You can also try to crawl sections of tunnels where there’s totally no light with a little air to feel how hard to live in the tunnels even in a few minutes.
-You can try shooting the gun in firing field with reasonable price.
+You can try shooting the gun in the firing field at a reasonable price.

 What to Eat in Cu Chi?

 While you’re exploring the tunnels, steamed tapioca with crushed peanuts and palm sugar is served.
 It’s a specialty of Cu Chi which local people used to eat so much during the war because of lack of foods.
 If you book a customized private tour by car or motorbike, you can stop at Bo To Xuan Dao to enjoy many delicious dishes made from Cu Chi beef.
 Sugar cane juice with durian at Vuon Cau cafe is a famous drink in Cu Chi you shouldn’t miss.